 If the ambush order is failed the ambushing group is not deployed and cannot ambush that turn, it can attempt to ambush in a subsequent turn at the same or a different place and at the same and different composition of units.ers (distance, enemy within 20cm etc.) apply.

-- 2. Minotaurs.
-Minotaurs are subject for Bloodlust they always use initiative to charge if possible and cannot be given orders instead.
-Minotaurs never use initiative to evade and must pursue or advance where possible.
-Also they are immune to terror. - 3.
-Centigors.
+2. Minotaurs.
+Minotaurs are subject for Bloodlust - they always use initiative to charge if possible and cannot be given orders instead.

+A unit with Bloodlust never use initiative to evade and must pursue or advance where possible.
+Also, it is immune to terror, cannot be driven back by shooting and never rolls for drive backs.

+3. Centigors.
 Centigors count as infantry, they are based along the long edge, but can not provide or receive support.
 Centigors are able to pursue any type of enemy troops (the same as Dwarf Rangers).
-They can shoot in any direction all around (360 degree arc of sight) in range up to 15cm. - 4.
-Dragon Ogres are immune to terror. - 5.
-Chaos Spawn.
+They can shoot in any direction all around (360 degree arc of sight) in range up to 15cm.

+4. Dragon Ogres are immune to terror.

+5. Chaos Spawn.
 Spawn cannot be given orders in the Command phase unless they are part of a brigade that includes at least one unit other than Spawn.
 Spawn can act on their initiative as normal.